CryptoSwift

 Embedded Framework

-Embedded frameworks require a minimum deployment target of iOS 11.0 or macOS Sierra (10.13).
-Drag the CryptoSwift.xcodeproj file into your Xcode project, and add appropriate framework as a dependency to your target.
-Now select your App and choose the General tab for the app target.
-Find Embedded Binaries and press “+”, then select CryptoSwift.framework (iOS, macOS, watchOS or tvOS)
+Embedded frameworks require a minimum deployment target of iOS 11.0 or macOS 10.13.
+Drag CryptoSwift.xcodeproj into your Xcode project, add the appropriate framework as a dependency, then embed CryptoSwift.framework in your app target.

-Sometimes “embedded framework” option is not available.
-In that case, you have to add new build phase for the target.
+Sometimes the embedded framework option is not available automatically.
+In that case, add a new build phase for the target.

 iOS, macOS, watchOS, tvOS